True Crime

 His word, pure and refined, strikes a contrast to the deceptive terms of the world.
 Spending time in God’s word gives us refuge.

 8 On every side the wicked prowl, as vileness is exalted among the children of man.
-(Psalm 12:8 ESV)

 This final verse of Palm 12 reveals the cyclical nature of sin.
 It does come back around and around.
 When society as a whole permits evil to grow, it will.
 It is much like a weed in our garden reappearing even after it has been rooted out.
+Only God can permanently eradicate sin through the sacrifice of His son, Jesus.